Thoughts From The Heart On The Left

 But the only words that count and the words that we should listen to are the ones spoken by Jesus.
 The only words that we should speak are the words that Jesus gives us to speak.
 It’s just that today’s society has made it very difficult to know which words come from Jesus and which words we should speak.

 So how do we understand what words are the true words?
 In sending out the seventy, Jesus anticipated what difficulties they would encounter.
 He turned the source of anxiety, the threats and trials that each would endure, as opportunities to testify.
-(4) And when faced with the anxiety that comes when one does not know what to say, Jesus promises that He will give us the words and wisdom that none of your opponents will be able to withstand or contradict.
-(5) He does not promise that the words will come to you or that you will think of something but rather He himself will give you the words you need.
+(Luke 21: 13) And when faced with the anxiety that comes when one does not know what to say, Jesus promises that He will give us the words and wisdom that none of your opponents will be able to withstand or contradict.
+(Luke 21: 15) He does not promise that the words will come to you or that you will think of something but rather He himself will give you the words you need.

 His instructions are simple and explicit; take no bag, no purse, and no sandals.
 Enter each house with the greeting of “Peace to this house” and “the Kingdom of God has come near to you.”
 These words are performative; they do what they say; the Kingdom of God is near.
 These are noteworthy words in a world where each word is measured for its reaction.
 We are so easily tempted to select other words and tailor our message to bring people into the church that we often forget that the simplest words of truth will give the best results.